4 Ways to Improve Your Listening Skills and Increase Your Qualified B2B Leads

 The best interactions with customers tend to be ones when they do most of the work.
 If you find that you are talking more than your prospect, then your initial message may be too long and complicated.

-Start out with a simple and succinct message, then turn the conversation over to your prospect as soon as you can and get ready to listen.
+Start out a cold call with a simple and succinct message, then turn the conversation over to your prospect as soon as you can and get ready to listen.

 2) Listen with the intent to understand.